Kurinjivendhan/Medicine-recommendation/README.md

 # Medicine-recommendation
 This project recommends personalized medicines using the K-Nearest Neighbors (KNN) algorithm based on a patient’s age, gender, symptoms, and medical history.
 It compares new patient data with similar past cases to suggest the most suitable treatment.
-The system is built using Python and scikit-learn on a sample dataset.
+The system is built using Python and scikit-learn on a sample dataset...